 1. Paint For Glass

-Of course, you will need to pick a paint that is specifically meant for glasses.
+Of course, you will need to pick a spray paint that is specifically meant for glasses.
 Such paints come in primarily three varieties like acrylic, enamel and solvent-based.
 Even though all of them have been prepared to adhere to the glass surface, they bring in different textures or finishes for your result.

 Acrylic paints provide more transparency through their colors, while the other two deliver more solid strokes.
 With enamel paints, you can choose between glossy and non-glossy finishes.
 The solvent-based paints are primarily used for decorative pieces since they result in rich color.